5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AC_Adapter_(SSDT-AC)/README.md

 # AC Adapter (`SSDT-AC`) (for Laptops)
 This patch attaches an AC Adapter Device existing in a Laptop's `DSDT` to the `AppleACPIACAdapter` service in the IORegistry of macOS.
 This is optional and purely cosmetic – it doesn't make any difference in terms of functionality.

-If you use **VirtualSMC** with the **SMCBatteryManager** plugin already, you don't need to add this patch at all!
+If you are using **VirtualSMC** with the **SMCBatteryManager** plugin, you don't need to add this patch at all!
 Read the note below about **ACPIBatteryManager** vs. **SMCBatteryManager** for more details.

 **Applicable to**: MacBook, MacBookAir and MacBookPro SMBIOS.